 However, it might not be as well known that once upon a time, McKellen was offered the chance to play a second powerful and long-beared wizard: Albus Dumbledore, Headmaster of Hogwarts School of Witcraft and Wizardry and one of the most complicated characters in The Harry Potter series.

-In an interview with Stephen Sackur of BBC News, McKellen explained that he personally knew Richard Harris, who originated the role Albus Dumbledore in the first two movies before sadly passing in 2002.
-Surprisingly, Harry apparently did not approve of him as an actor.
+In an interview with Stephen Sackur of BBC News, McKellen explained that he personally knew Richard Harris, who originated the role of Albus Dumbledore in the first two movies before sadly passing in 2002.
+Surprisingly, Harris apparently did not approve of McKellen as an actor.
 He had once called him “technically brilliant but passionless”, alongside other notable actors of the stage and screen Kenneth Branagh and Derek Jacobi.
 When Harris died and McKellen got a call from producers discussing him being in the upcoming films, it didn’t take long for him to figure out whom they had in mind for him to play.

 “I worked out what they were thinking, and I couldn’t…take over the part from an actor who I’d known didn’t approve of me.”